Program notes are essays about classical composers and their works,

 My current clients for written notes and performance talks include Encyclopædia Britannica, Opera Colorado, the Colorado Symphony,

-and the Cleveland Orchestra Blossom Festival.
+the Maui Chamber Orchestra, and the Cleveland Orchestra Blossom Festival.

 At this writing, my program note files contain over 3000 compositions,